connor11528/cs-fundamentals/README.md

 - Joel On Software, The Guerrilla Guide to Interviewing (version 3.0): https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/

 - Coding Interview Tips, How to get better at technical interviews without practicing: https://www.interviewcake.com/coding-interview-tips

+## Questions

+- Traverse the tree of dom nodes.
+You can assume the badword (node) method is already implemented.

+- Parse a JSON to form a HTML content